Choi Eun-hee

-Choi Eun-hee (Korean: 최은희; November 20, 1926 – April 16, 2018) was a South Korean actress, who was one of the country's most popular stars of the 1960s and 1970s.
-In 1978, Choi and her then ex-husband, movie director Shin Sang-ok, were abducted to North Korea, where they were forced to make films until they sought asylum at the U.S. embassy in Vienna in 1986.
+Choi Eun-hee (Korean: 최은희; November 20, 1926 – April 16, 2018) was a South Korean actress.
+She was one of South Korea's most popular stars of the 1960s and 1970s.
+In 1978, Choi and her then ex-husband, movie director Shin Sang-ok, were abducted to North Korea, where they were forced to make films until they sought asylum at the United States embassy in Vienna in 1986.
 They returned to South Korea in 1999 after spending a decade in the United States.

 Biography

 Early career and success in South Korea

-Choi was born in Gwangju, Gyeonggi Province in 1926.
-Her first acting role was in the 1947 film, A New Oath.
-She rose to fame the following year after starring in the 1948 film, The Sun of Night, and soon became known as one of the "troika" of Korean film, alongside actresses Kim Ji-mee and Um Aing-ran.
+Choi was born in Gwangju, Gyeonggi Province, in 1926.
+Her first acting role was in the 1947 film A New Oath.
+She rose to fame the following year after starring in the 1948 film The Sun of Night and soon became known as one of the "troika" of Korean film, alongside actresses Kim Ji-mee and Um Aing-ran.

-After marrying the director Shin Sang-ok in 1954, the two founded Shin Film.
+After she married director Shin Sang-ok in 1954, the two founded Shin Film.
 Choi went on to act in over 130 films and was considered one of the biggest stars of South Korean film in the 1960s and 1970s.
-She starred in many of Shin's iconic films including 1958's A Flower in Hell and 1961's The Houseguest and My Mother.
+She starred in many of Shin's iconic films, including 1958's A Flower in Hell and 1961's The Houseguest and My Mother.

 After she was diagnosed with infertility, they adopted two children together, Jeong-kyun and Myung-kim.

 Abduction and years in North Korea

-In 1976, Choi divorced Shin after seeing news that he had fathered two children with the young actress Oh Su-mi.
+In 1976, Choi divorced Shin after seeing news that he had fathered two children with young actress Oh Su-mi.
 Choi's career began to suffer after her divorce, and she traveled to Hong Kong in 1978 to meet with a person posing as a businessman who offered to set up a new film company with her.
-In Hong Kong, Choi was abducted and taken to North Korea by the order of Kim Jong-il.
+In Hong Kong, Choi was abducted and taken to North Korea by the order of Kim Jong Il.
 While searching for Choi after her abduction, Shin was also abducted and taken to North Korea soon after.

 In North Korea, Choi and Shin were remarried, at Kim's recommendation.
 Kim had them make films together, including 1985's Salt, for which Choi won best actress at the 14th Moscow International Film Festival.
 Choi later said that the couple was able to make "films with artistic values, instead of just propaganda films extolling the regime," but that she could not forgive Kim for kidnapping her.
-While in North Korea, Choi converted to Roman Catholicism.
+While in North Korea, Choi converted to Catholicism.